 Basic elements of music.
 Notation, major and minor keys, intervals, triads and 7th chords with inversions.
 Musical terms and analysis of chord structures.
 Keyboard application.
-CSU

-090-091 PREPARATORY PERFORMANCE STUDIES Prerequisite: None
+090-091 PREPARATORY PERFORMANCE STUDIES 1 UNIT

 Preparation for audition into MUS 190.
 Designed to enhance the musical progress of students who are currently receiving the equivalent of fifteen one-half hour lessons per semester of individual vocal or instrumental instruction.
-Pass/No Pass only.
-Non-degree applicable.

-104 INTRODUCTION TO THE MUSIC INDUSTRY 3 UNITS
+104 INTRODUCTION TO THE MUSIC INDUSTRY